vmzakharov/mutate-test-kata/README.md

-# Using Mutation Testing to Improve Quality of Unit Tests
+# Using Mutation Testing to Weed Out Fake Unit Tests
 Code kata: using mutation testing to improve quality of unit tests.

 ### Summary